Bryce Harper returns to Phillies, 160 days after Tommy John surgery

 LOS ANGELES – Bryce Harper has always enjoyed playing at Dodger Stadium.
-His return Tuesday night for the Philadelphia Phillies might top them all.
+His return for the Philadelphia Phillies might top them all.

 Harper was activated off the injured list and was in the lineup, batting third at designated hitter when the Phillies took on the Los Angeles Dodgers in the middle game of a three-game series.